wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 3. **Decoupling**: View state models depend on protocols, not concrete types
 4. **Clear Contracts**: Protocols document exactly what operations are available

-### Implementing Data Stores
+### Implementing Data Sources

-#### Stateless Data Stores (Structs/Classes)
+#### Stateless Data Sources (Structs/Classes)

-When your data store doesn't maintain mutable state—it simply provides methods to interact with external services—use a struct or class.
+When your data source doesn't maintain mutable state—it simply provides methods to interact with external services—use a struct or class.

 **RESTful API Client Example:**